 Sao Miguel Azores, Portugal Travel Guide

-Furnas Valley & East Coast: Terra Nostra Park, Poça da Dona Beija hot springs, Cozido das Furnas (volcanic stew), Gorreana Tea Factory, and Ribeira Quente village make for a rewarding visit.
+Furnas Valley & East Coast: Terra Nostra Park, Poça da Dona Beija hot springs, Cozido das Furnas (volcanic stew), Gorreana Tea Factory, and Ribeira Quente village make for a fulfilling visit.
 A car rental is suggested for maximum freedom, though public bus service exists to Furnas village.
 A full day (6-8 hours) permits ample discovery.

 Ponta da Ferraria (Ginetes): A unique natural hot spring on the island's western tip.
 Volcanic heat warms the ocean water at low tide, creating a thermal pool within the sea.
 Check tide times for the best experience.